EpigeneticsExeter/EpigenomicsLabWeb/documentation/docs/Users-update-bibliography.md

 install all of these into a conda environment if you so wish (recommended).

 The csv isn't in the correct format, we want it in json format.
-To accomplish this, a script is provided in `scripts` called `update-bibliography-csv.sh`.
+To accomplish this, a script is provided in `scripts` called `update-bibliography.sh`.
-Use this script by simply running it with `.../update-bibliography-csv.sh`.
+Use this script by simply running it with `.../update-bibliography.sh`.

 The script will run through things with you, answer the questions and it should do the rest for you.
 Most of the time you can just copy and paste answers from